miekg/dnsv2/README.md

     this requires updating compression pointers which need to be found?
 * The `Header` doesn't contain the type, as this is encoded in the Go Type of the RR, so printing them as strings looks a bit weird (compared to dig).
-* OPT RR's header needs special some special functions, make them work on all RRs??
 * Question "RR" needs special casing because it obvs isn't a real RR either.
 * Len() for RRs and Len() for Options do different things...